Babasaheb Bhimrao Ambedkar Bus Terminal

 Babasaheb Bhim Rao Ambedkar Bus Terminal (BSABT) or Baramunda ISBT or Baramunda Bus Stand is a hi-tech bus stand in Bhubaneswar, Odisha.
 Baramunda ISBT is the largest bus terminal in Odisha.

 Terminal

 Inaugurated in March 2024, the terminal has a total built-up area of 28124.56 sqm and is spread across three floors excluding 5130 sqm of basement area.
 The terminal's ground floor is spread across an area of 9449 sqm whereas the first floor is spread across an area of 9226 sqm.
 Constructed at a cost of ₹ 210 crores, the terminal premises has provision for 100+ auto-rickshaw and 20+ taxi parking spaces along with space for 85+ two-wheeler parking.
 The stilt floor has 20 parking slots each for private cars and bikes.
-With a capacity to cater 30,000 passengers and 700-800 buses on a daily basis, the terminal has a total of 44 active bus bays, 5 bus bays reserved for Amo Bus services, and 111 bus bays for idle parking.
+With a capacity to cater 30,000 passengers and 700-800 buses on a daily basis, the terminal has a total of 44 active bus bays, 5 bus bays reserved for Ama Bus services, and 111 bus bays for idle parking.